ptv-logistics/WebFormsMap/README.md

 ### 01 - Create the solution and prepare for Leaflet

+* In Visual Studio create a new Solution of type "ASP.NET Web Forms Application"
-* Add a link to the Leaflet style sheet [code](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Site.Master#L9)
+* Add a link to the Leaflet style sheet in  Site.Master [code](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Site.Master#L9)
-* Add a link to the Leaflet JavaScript https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Site.Master#L23
+* Add a link to the Leaflet JavaScript source in  Site.Master [code](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Site.Master#L23)
-* Add the two files https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Site.Master#L24-25
+* PTV xMapServer requires an addon for single-tile images.
+This is provided by [this GitHub project](https://github.com/ptv-logistics/Leaflet.NonTiledLayer).
+Add the two files NonTiledLayer.js and NonTiledLayer.WMS.js to the Scripts folder of the project and link it to the Site.Master file [code](https://github.com/ptv-logistics/WebFormsMap/blob/master/WebFormsMap/Site.Master#L24-25)